limlabs/reaction-contest/docs/hld.md

 ## Summary

 This app records which emoji reactions are used in your Slack workspace, and generates a leaderboard of the most-used reactions.
-It uses [Slack's new modular API](https://api.slack.com/future).
+It's built with [Slack's new modular API](https://api.slack.com/future).

 ### Slack Next Gen Platform Overview